 The "Vacant - Industrial" category is generally used for parcels that are subdivided, parceled, or zoned for industrial use or other evidence exists for potential industrial use.
-Parcels in this category generally have the necessary approvals and basic infrastructure exists.
+Parcels in this category generally have the necessary approvals and basic infrastructure in place.
 Examples include industrial centers, manufacturing, or similar uses.

-Vacant - Industrial

-Vacant - Industrial - Under Development
+Parcels reported in this category include: Vacant - Industrial Vacant - Industrial - Under Development